decentraland/adr/content/ADR-213-quests-ui.md

 ## Decision

-After exploring the available options, we have decided to use the Explorer for everything and the first option (develop new SDK components) will be considered as a nice-to-have in the future.
-This decision was made based on the fact that using the Explorer for everything provides more flexibility and control over the UI.
+After exploring the available options, we have decided to use the Explorer for everything.
+It would be nice to have the first option (develop new SDK components), so it will be considered in the future.
+The decision is based on the fact that using the Explorer for everything provides more flexibility and control over the UI.

 ## RFC 2119 and RFC 8174